katas-bytebusters/MonitorMe/Readme.md

 ### System Architecture

 The diagram represents the workflow of a medical software system designed to monitor and manage patient vital signs in real-time.
-MonitorME is responsible for sending real-time updates regarding patients' vital signs to a centralized monitoring screen.
+MonitorMe is responsible for sending real-time updates regarding patients' vital signs to a centralized monitoring screen.

 * Data Transmitter process the collected vital signs data and transmit to Kafka stream(a distributed event streaming platform that handles real-time data feeds)